 Emotions and feelings are a crucial component of the overall journey, as we are all emotional creatures.

-To better understand your employees, try asking these three questions at every stage:
+To better understand your staff members, try asking these three questions at every stage:

-- What is the employee trying to do?
+- What is the worker trying to do?

 - What was the person thinking or feeling (the emotional aspect)?